 The organisation should be clear about their policies, decisions and activities.

-An organisation’s behaviour must be based on honesty and integrity.
+An organisation’s behaviour must be based on honesty, equity, and integrity.

 In addition to owners, members, and customers, other individuals or groups may also have rights, claims, or specific interests that should be considered.

 - Respect for the rule of law